 It all began with a deer on the cover of All Animals magazine.
-Terry Kline, administrator of the Botstiber Foundation outside Philadelphia, saw the photo in the spring of 2014 and turned to a feature about managing deer populations with fertility control (“Out of season,” May/June 2014).
+Terry Kline, administrator of the Botstiber Foundation outside Philadelphia, saw the photo in the spring of 2014 and turned to a feature about managing deer populations with fertility control.
 For years, Kline had been frustrated that annual deer culls in Ridley Creek State Park were promoting recreational hunting in a small park surrounded by suburban homes with young children, rather than resolving conflicts between humans and deer.
 Two of the three townships that govern the park had already voted to end the hunt, and a Penn State University philosophy professor, Priscilla Cohn, had waged a campaign against it.
 In 1987, Cohn helped organize the first international conference about an alternative to culling: wildlife fertility control.
 But still every year the Pennsylvania Game Commission allowed hunters to shoot deer in the park.

 The All Animals article described successful deer fertility control programs, including darting deer with PZP, a contraceptive vaccine the Humane Society of the United States helped develop that works for many species.
 Kline saw a safer and more effective means of managing the deer population in Ridley Creek State Park.
 He contacted the HSUS and was referred to Stephanie Boyles Griffin, then senior director for wildlife innovation and response.
 Two years later, money from the foundation launched the Botstiber Institute for Wildlife Fertility Control, with Boyles Griffin as science and policy director.
 Through events, research and public policy grants and public education, the institute helps steer communities and governments away from killing and toward more effective and popular nonlethal methods of preventing human-wildlife conflict.